[中文]

 /**

-* @param label pointer to a label object
+* @param label pointer to label Widget

 * @param text '\0' terminated character string.
-NULL to refresh with the current text.

 */